YoannAnselmetti/Pop-Con/README.md

 Pop-Con has been developped on VCF files produced with **GATK** [3] and **read2snp** [4] variant callers.
 Variant caller used to produced VCF file has to be given with option `--tool` (**GATK** is the default variant caller).

 `--read` and `--marft` filtering options can be used to test different set of genotype filtering:
-* `--read` option take as input a list of read coverage threshold.
+* `--read` option take as input a list of Minimum Read Coverage threshold (MRCt).
 Genotype with read coverage lower than threshold will be tagged *lowCov*
-* `--marft` option take as input a list of minor allele read frequency threshold.
+* `--marft` option take as input a list of Minor Allele Read Frequency threshold (MARFt).
 Genotype with minor allele read frequency lower than threshold will be tagged *lowMARF*

-For each filtering combination ("read coverage" + "minor allele read frequency"), Pop-Con plots 2 figures (for **SNP** and **indel**):
+For each filtering combination (MRCt + MARFt), Pop-Con plots 2 figures (for **SNP** and **indel**):
-1. with sites where all individuals are genotyped and passed read coverage and minor allele read frequency filtering.
+1. with sites where all individuals are genotyped and passed MRCt and MARFt filtering.
-2. with all sites where at least 1 individual is genotyped and passed read coverage and minor allele read frequency filtering.
+2. with all sites where at least 1 individual is genotyped and passed MRCt and MARFt filtering.

 For figure 1, two plots are produced:
-* an upper plot representing the observed proportion of the **X** most represented genotype profiles for each SFS pic (**X** is set with the `-max/--max_profiles` option)
+* an upper plot representing the observed proportion of the **X** most represented genotype profiles for each SFS peak (**X** is set with the `-max/--max_profiles` option)
-* a lower plot representing for each pic the expected proportion of genotype profile under the Hardy-Weinberg equilibrium.
+* a lower plot representing for each peak the expected proportion of genotype profile under the Hardy-Weinberg equilibrium (HWE).
 Genotype profiles are colored in red if observed genotype profile is **Y** times upper Hardy-Weinberg expectation, blue if **Y** times lower and white if at equilibrum (between **Y** times upper and **Y** times lower).
 Where **Y** is set with the option `-fold/--hwe_fold_change`

 For figure 2, only SFS plot with observed genotype profiles proportion is produced.
 This plot can be used to detect abnormal porpotion of low read coverage, low minor allele read frequency or ungenotyped individuals but display is not satisfying for now...

 Pop-Con is supported on Linux with python2 (version==2.7) and python3 (versions>=3.4) and surely supported on Macintosh and Windows with the pypi python packages manager but not tested.

 INSTALLATION